Wojtek242/route0/CONTRIBUTING.md

 # Contributing

 There are many ways to contribute to Route 0.
-If you are an expert in networking, you can look for and correct errors, improve the existing lessons, add new lessons, or add IPv6 support.
-Another way to contribute is to simply add new scenarios or topologies that you feel would be interesting for others.
+If you are an expert in networking you can look for and correct errors, improve the existing lessons, add new lessons, or add IPv6 lessons/support.
+Another way to contribute is to simply add new scenarios or topologies that you feel would be interesting for others and perhaps some accompanying lessons.

 ## Adding a new topology